Gloria Jones

 Gloria Richetta Jones (born October 19, 1945) is an American singer and songwriter who first found success in the United Kingdom, being recognized there as "The Queen of Northern Soul".
 She recorded the 1965 hit song "Tainted Love" and has worked in multiple genres as a Motown songwriter and recording artist, backing vocalist, and as a performer in musicals such as Hair.
 In the 1970s, she was a keyboardist and vocalist in Marc Bolan's glam rock band T. Rex.
-She and Bolan were also in a committed romantic relationship and had a son, Rolan Bolan (born September 26, 1975), together.
+She and Bolan were also in a committed romantic relationship and had a son together.

-Biography

 Early life and career

 Jones was born in Cincinnati, Ohio, and moved to Los Angeles, California, at the age of seven, where she first started singing.
 Jones' first taste of fame came at the age of 14, when, while still at school, she formed with Frankie Kahrl and Billy Preston the successful gospel group the COGIC Singers, with whom she recorded the album It's a Blessing.
 Although she remained with the group for some four years, she soon found herself drawn into the Los Angeles pop scene.

 In 1964, Jones, in her late teens, was discovered by the songwriter Ed Cobb.
 Signing with Cobb's Greengrass Productions, she recorded her first hit record, "Heartbeat Pts 1 & 2," which Cobb wrote and produced.

 She toured the United States, performing on several American television programs, footage of which still exists.
 One performance occurred at a Rock and Soul show in Disneyland in the summer of 1965.
 "Heartbeat" became a rhythm and blues tune which was recorded later by Dusty Springfield, Spencer Davis and many other artists.

 By then, Jones had recorded other songs for Uptown Records, a subsidiary of Capitol/EMI.
 Included among these was another Cobb-written song, "Tainted Love".
 So strong was Jones's following in Northern England that she was proclaimed "The Queen of Northern Soul".

 Jones also recorded an album for the Uptown label entitled Come Go with Me which was released in 1966.
 Jones studied piano, and acquired an advanced classical degree primarily in the works of Bach.